python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 Now, `docker-compose up` will also start Metricity.

 If you want to run the bot locally, you can run `docker-compose up metricity` instead.

 ---

+### Optional: Working with bot moderation logs
+To be able to view moderation-related logs published by the bot to site, you will need to set `urls_site_logs_view` to `http://localhost:8000/staff/bot/logs` in your `.env.server`.
+This will work in both Docker and locally.

+---